How to start an ecommerce business from scratch

-You can help prevent the unauthorized use of your brand with Amazon Brand Registry
+Prevent the unauthorized use of your brand through Amazon Brand Registry

 .
 This program is built for entrepreneurs who have an existing trademark or patent.
-Enrolling unlocks access to tools that enable you to better represent a brand and find and report violations.
+It includes access to tools that enable you to better represent a brand and find and report violations.

 Step 3: Sourcing your products

-Once you’ve figured out what you will sell, and who your products will serve, the next important step is to find the right source for your products.
+Once you’ve figured out what you will sell, and who the products will serve, the next step is to find the right source for the products.

 Good products will help your new online business thrive.
-The key is not only choosing the right product, but the right source for your products.
-Here are a few options for sourcing your ecommerce products.
+The key is not only choosing the right product, but also the right source for products.
+Here are a few options for sourcing ecommerce products.

 Resell existing products

-Reselling is a popular choice for Amazon Selling Partners, as it can be cost-efficient and relatively easy to get started.
-Online directories and listings can help you find suppliers for your products.
-You will need to contact the vendor, order your products, and ship them to your business.
+Reselling is a popular choice for Amazon selling partners, as it can be cost efficient and relatively easy to get started.
+Online directories and listings can help you find suppliers for products.
+You will need to contact the vendor, order products, and ship them to your business or storage location.
 Then, ship them out to customers once the products sell.
-Finding and building relationships with suppliers can not only lead to more affordable procurement, it can secure a steady supply chain for your business in the future.
+Finding and building relationships with suppliers can not only lead to more affordable procurement, it can also secure a steady supply chain for your business in the future.

-Building your own products will give you the most control over quality and design.
+Building products gives you control over quality and design.
 However, this method may be hard to scale up.
-Some sellers prefer to create small batches of their own handmade products.
+Some sellers prefer to create small batches of handmade products.
 This helps keep operations manageable.
-Given that some perceive handmade products to be higher quality, this option may also allow sellers to price their products at a premium.
+Given the perceived higher quality of handmade products, this option also allows sellers to price products at a premium.

 If this is the route for you, explore artisanal or custom ecommerce selling options like Amazon Handmade

-Working directly with a manufacturer to build your products can give you higher potential for growth, but it can also be the hardest path for a new seller to take.
+Working directly with a manufacturer to build products can give you higher potential for growth, but it’s also the hardest path for a new seller to take.
 It will take time and funding to find the right manufacturer, work with them to build prototypes to your specifications, and eventually make your first order.
 Once you’ve built a new product, you will have the potential to create a distinctive brand that will help you stand out from the competition.

-You have many options for selling your products online.
-Set up a website and host your branded ecommerce store on your own domain name, or sell your products on an existing ecommerce website like Amazon—or choose to do both!
+You have many options for selling products online.
+Set up a website and host a branded ecommerce store on your own domain name, or sell products on an existing ecommerce website like Amazon—or choose to do both!